ros101/ros101-ros101.github.io/secure/unit4/postcode.md

                 'Unit': match.group(10)
             }
     else:
+        # the string is not a valid postcode
         return { 'Valid': False}

 def test(parsed, outward, inward, area, district, sub, unit):
-    if(parsed['Otutward Code'] != outward):
+    '''compares the dict with the expected values'''' if(parsed['Otutward Code'] != outward):
         raise Exception('error')
     if(parsed['Inward Code'] != inward):